3 Brewers free agents who won't be back and why after Wild Card series collapse

 Rhys Hoskins didn't have an elite season by any means, but much like the hero of this series Alonso, he will get paid this winter.
 Hoskins had an OPS of .722, which is not elite but above league average.
 His power is his best asset, and Hoskins is capable enough defensively just a season removed from a major injury.

 Hoskins would make $18 million next season with Milwaukee.
 That is nothing to sneeze at, but again, the first base market is weak this coming winter.
 Alonso and Christian Walker are far and away the best first basemen available via free agency.
-Were Hoskins to opt out, odds are he'd receive a contract north of $20 million, even on a short-term deal.
+Were Hoskins to opt out, it's a toss-up whether he'd receive a contract north of $20 million.
+If he has a good agent, Hoskins will know the answer for sure before he makes that decision.

 The Houston Astros, for one, ought to look for an upgrade at first base despite Dana Brown's comments on Thursday.
 Houston lost their own Wild Card series to the underdog Detroit Tigers, and released high-profile free agent signing Jose Abreu during the season.
 Hoskins would signify a major upgrade this winter.